 Agencies, community leaders, donors, and prospective members, I encourage you to learn more about the JLG and how we can partner with you.
 Each of you is an important part of our future as we continue to strengthen Greenville by training leaders and serving the community.
 Please join us in making a positive impact on the Greenville community in one of the following ways:

-- Make a tax-deductible monetary donation or donate in-kind gifts or services.
+- Make a tax-deductible monetary donation to the annual fund or endowment fund or donate in-kind gifts or services;